MuelNova/SimExp_Cracker/README.md

 # How it works?

-~~I'll write a full blog on [my own blog](https://novanoir.moe/).~~ A simple reverse, then removed some noise and got the source.
+~~I'll write a full blog on [my own blog](https://novanoir.moe/).~~

-Then write the exploit.
+A simple reverse.
+Removed some noise and then got the source.
+Write the exploit then.
+Too easy to write a blog, so just a quick talk here.